11notes/docker-nginx/README.md

 **Nginx base image with additional plugins and custom compiled**

 # SYNOPSIS
 What can I do with this?
 This image will serve as a base for nginx related images that need a high-performance webserver.
 It can also be used stand alone as a webserver or reverse proxy.
+It will automatically reload on config changes if configured.

 # VOLUMES
 * **/nginx/etc** - Directory of vHost config, must end in *.conf (set in /etc/nginx/nginx.conf)